 - 101.4 Referenced codes.
-The other codes listed in Sections 101.4.1 through 101.4.10 and referenced elsewhere in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference. - 101.4.1 Gas.
-The provisions of the Florida Building Code, Fuel Gas Volume shall apply to the installation of gas piping from the point of delivery, gas appliances and related accessories as covered in this code.
+The other codes listed in Sections 101.4.1 through 101.4.11 and referenced elsewhere in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference. - 101.4.1 Gas.
+The provisions of the Florida Building Code, Fuel Gas shall apply to the installation of gas piping from the point of delivery, gas appliances and related accessories as covered in this code.
 These requirements apply to gas piping systems extending from the point of delivery to the inlet connections of appliances and the installation and operation of residential and commercial gas appliances and related accessories. - 101.4.2 Mechanical.
-The provisions of the Florida Building Code, Mechanical Volume shall apply to the installation, alterations, repairs and replacement of mechanical systems, including equipment, appliances, fixtures, fittings and/or appurtenances, including ventilating, heating, cooling, air-conditioning and refrigeration systems, incinerators and other energy-related systems. - 101.4.3 Plumbing.
-The provisions of the Florida Building Code, Plumbing Volume shall apply to the installation, alteration, repair and replacement of plumbing systems, including equipment, appliances, fixtures, fittings and appurtenances, and where connected to a water or sewage system and all aspects of a medical gas system. - 101.4.4 Property maintenance.
-The provisions of Chapter 14, Article I of the Palm Beach County Code of Ordinances governs the maintenance of existing properties in Palm Beach County except as otherwise regulated by this code. - 101.4.5 Fire prevention.
+The provisions of the Florida Building Code, Mechanical shall apply to the installation, alterations, repairs and replacement of mechanical systems, including equipment, appliances, fixtures, fittings and/or appurtenances, including ventilating, heating, cooling, air-conditioning and refrigeration systems, incinerators and other energy-related systems. - 101.4.3 Plumbing.
+The provisions of the Florida Building Code, Plumbing shall apply to the installation, alteration, repair and replacement of plumbing systems, including equipment, appliances, fixtures, fittings and appurtenances, and where connected to a water or sewage system and all aspects of a medical gas system. - 101.4.4 Property maintenance.
+Chapter 14, Article I of the Palm Beach County Code of Ordinances ("Property Maintenance Code") governs the maintenance of existing properties in Palm Beach County except as otherwise regulated by this code. - 101.4.5 Fire prevention.
 For provisions related to fire prevention, refer to the Florida Fire Prevention Code.
-The Florida Fire Prevention Code shall apply to matters affecting or relating to structures, processes and premises from the hazard of fire and explosion arising from the storage, handling or use of structures, materials or devices; from conditions hazardous to life, property or public welfare in the occupancy of structures or premises; and from the construction, extension, repair, alteration or removal of fire suppression and alarm systems or fire hazards in the structure or on the premises from occupancy or operation. - 101.4.6 Energy.
-The provisions of the Florida Building Code, Energy Conservation Volume shall apply to all matters governing the design and construction of buildings for energy efficiency. - 101.4.7 Accessibility.
-For provisions related to accessibility, refer to Florida Building Code, Accessibility Volume. - 101.4.8 Manufactured buildings.
-For additional administrative and special code requirements, see Section 458, Florida Building Code, Building, and Rule 61-41 Florida Administrative Code. - 101.4.9 Electrical.
-The provisions of Chapter 27 of the Florida Building Code, Building Volume shall apply to the installation of electrical systems, including alterations, repairs, replacement, equipment, appliances, fixtures, fittings and appurtenances thereto.
+The Florida Fire Prevention Code shall apply to matters affecting or relating to structures, processes and premises from the hazard of fire and explosion arising from the storage, handling or use of structures, materials or devices; from conditions hazardous to life, property or public welfare in the occupancy of structures or premises; and from the construction, extension, repair, alteration or removal of fire suppression, automatic sprinkler systems and alarm systems or fire hazards in the structure or on the premises from occupancy or operation. - 101.4.6 Energy.
+The provisions of the Florida Building Code, Energy Conservation shall apply to all matters governing the design and construction of buildings for energy efficiency.